 Time to Read: 1 m 52s

-Super Strength MetalsMetal strength can be categorized into several categories, including hardness, yield strength, and compressive strength.
+Super Strength MetalsA metal’s strength can be categorized into several categories, including hardness, yield strength, and compressive strength.
 These metal strength measurement standards accurately gauge the overall strength of a metal.
-Metals commonly found in nature, such as chromium, tungsten, and titanium, display excellent strength characteristics; however, they cannot match the intensity of manmade metals such as steel and Inconel alloys.
+Metals commonly found in nature, such as chromium, tungsten, and titanium, display excellent strength characteristics; however, they cannot match the intensity of manufactured metals such as steel and Inconel alloys.

 Check out IMS’ wide selection of super-strong metals!

 High Strength Metal CharacteristicsSeveral factors affect the strength value of a metal.
 Characteristics such as tensile, yield, compressive, and impact strength comprise the total strength rate.
 These strength values provide important information regarding the overall intensity of the metal.

 Yield StrengthYield strength refers to a metal’s ability to resist perpetual deformation or bending.
 Yield strength ultimately tests a material’s elastic limitations.
 The intent is to discover how much stress it requires to exceed the material’s yield point or when the material will not return to its original shape upon removal of the stress.